Driving Around Iceland

 The weather can change very suddenly in Iceland, so it is important to be aware of the weather forecasts for where you are driving.
 It is entirely possible for the weather to turn from sunshine into a blizzard!
 Of course this is much less likely in summer, but it is still important to take note of.

-The car you hire can also be a very important consideration, especially if you want to do some four wheel driving.
-For most people a small car will be fine for getting around on the ring road, but you may need to look into some other options when thinking of more specific 4WD tours.
+The car you hire can also be a very important consideration, especially if you want to do some four-wheel driving or 4×4 camper rentals in Iceland.
+For most people, a small car will be fine for getting around on the ring road, but you may need to look into some other options when thinking of more specific 4WD tours.

 What to see when driving